RotaTouille: Rotation Equivariant Deep Learning for Contours: Introduction

 Equivariance and invariance are the central concepts in geometric deep learning.
 Designing architectures that respect certain symmetries, often defined in terms of group actions, allows us to incorporate prior geometric knowledge about the data into the learning process.
 This can lead to models that generalize better, require less data, and are more efficient by reducing the effective hypothesis space.
 Equivariance is especially useful when the task requires the model to be sensitive to transformations of the input, such as translation, rotation, or permutation, while still producing consistent and meaningful output.
 Invariance, on the other hand, is desirable when the output should remain unchanged under transformations.
 Convolutional neural networks (CNNs) illustrate both concepts in image analysis.
 Convolutions are translation-equivariant, so shifting an input image shifts the feature maps accordingly, which is useful for segmentation, while applying global pooling after the convolutional layers achieves invariance, allowing classification to be insensitive to the object's position.
 Graph neural networks (GNNs) offer another example: they are often designed to be invariant or equivariant under permutations of node orderings (graph isomorphisms).
 A comprehensive overview of methods and concepts in geometric deep learning can be found in \cite{bronstein2021geometric} and \cite{gerken2023geometric}.

-In this paper, we focus on what we will refer to as \emph{contours}.
+\looseness=-1 In this paper, we focus on what we will refer to as \emph{contours}.
 Contours are complex-valued signals on finite cyclic groups, i.e., functions $\Z_n\to\C^k$, where $\Z_n$ denotes the cyclic group of order $n$, and $\C^k$ is the $k$-dimensional complex vector space consisting of $k$-tuples of complex numbers.
+See \cref{fig:illustrated_contour_and_actions} for an illustration of a simple contour.
 Contours can serve as sparse representations of object boundaries, but they are not limited to simple closed shapes.
 Contours can also accommodate more general signals, including self-crossing curves and multichannel contours.
 For example, contours occur naturally as cell shapes in cell morphology \cite{burgess2024orientation,bleile2023persistence,migicovsky2019}, and as orbit plots in the vibrational analysis of rotating machinery \cite{jablon2021diagnosis, jeong2016rotating, caponetto2019deep}.

-Our method is based on complex-valued neural networks, which are neural networks using complex-valued weights that are often employed in applications such as radar imaging \cite{gao2018enhanced, scarnati2021complex}, MRI fingerprinting and reconstruction \cite{virtue2017better, cole2021analysis}, and other areas where data are naturally represented in the complex domain.
-See \cite{lee2022survey} and \cite{bassey2021survey} for a detailed overview of complex-valued neural networks and their applications.
-Complex-valued CNNs have also been applied to images and shown to demonstrate self-regularizing effects \cite{guberman2016complex}.
+Our method uses complex-valued neural networks, which employ complex-valued weights and are often employed in applications such as radar imaging \cite{gao2018enhanced, scarnati2021complex}, MRI fingerprinting and reconstruction \cite{virtue2017better, cole2021analysis}, and other areas where data are naturally represented in the complex domain.
+See \cite{lee2022survey, bassey2021survey} for a detailed overview of complex-valued neural networks and their applications.
+Complex-valued CNNs have also been applied to images, showing self-regularizing effects \cite{guberman2016complex}.